marcinduma/LTRCLD-2557/docs/use-case3.md

 ### 1. Filter creation

-In order to create Contract, we need to have a filter in this template also
+In order to create Contract, we need to have a filter inside this template.

 Open Nexus Dashboard Orchestrator GUI then go to **Application Management -> Schemas -> "Schema-T02-Azure"** -> open